 As a role model Kikkan visits elementary schools to talk with kids about working to attain their dreams and being active everyday.
 Proclaimed as a “Get Activist” she inspires kids to lead a healthy lifestyle in the “Healthy Futures” program.
 She also encourages female athletes in the “Fast and Female” programs.
 And now when she speaks to groups, she has the World Cup globe for show-and-tell, too.

 Randall is dedicated to expand the popularity of cross country skiing in the US.
 After winning the World Cup title, she spoke with USA Today, NY Times, Wall Street Journal, Chicago Tribune, and other major media about her accomplishment and to spread the gospel that cross country skiing can be enjoyed at any level.

 Randall’s record of American firsts in xc skiing includes first World Cup women’s podium, first World Cup women’s victory, first World Championship women’s medal, first Olympic women’s top ten and first World Cup Overall women’s discipline leader.
-In the 2010 Winter Olympics she placed eighth in the women’s sprint, the best ever American women’s finish and is now looking to the 2014 Winter Olympics.
-Congratulations - we salute you!
+In the 2010 Winter Olympics she placed eighth in the women’s sprint, the best ever American women’s finish and she participated in the 2014 Winter Olympics.
+Congratulations!